google-research/pix2seq/README.md

-# Pix2Seq - A general framework for turning RGB pixels into semantically meaningful sequences
+# Pix2Seq codebase: task-centric, multi-tasks with generative modeling

 This is the official implementation of Pix2Seq in Tensorflow 2 with efficient TPUs/GPUs support as well as interactive debugging similar to Pytorch.
+The original Pix2Seq code aims to be a general framework that turns RGB pixels into semantically meaningful sequences.
+We later extend it to be a generic codebase, with task-centric organization that supports different tasks as well as their combination, using generative modeling (both autoregressive and diffusion models, see below).

 <div align="center">
   <img width="95%" alt="Pix2Seq Illustration" src="pix2seq.gif">